California court blocks pardon of man who killed at age 14

 Appellate lawyer David Ettinger said it appears the last time the court rejected a governor’s pardon occurred in 1930.

-A spokesman for the governor, Evan Westrup, didn’t respond to an email request for comment.
+A spokesman for the governor, Brian Ferguson, declined comment.

 Ai was charged as an adult and convicted in Santa Clara County 1997 of second-degree murder and also of a separate robbery.
 He was sentenced to 25-years-to-life in prison.